 The goldendoodle is a crossbreed between a golden retriever and poodle, resulting in a "designer" mix that was originally bred in the late 1960s as a guide dog.
-Goldendoodles vary in size, depending on the size of their parents—poodles can be miniature or medium-sized.
-They typically have curly, hypoallergenic hair and hardly shed thanks to their non-shedding poodle ancestors.
-Goldendoodles are highly intelligent, athletic, and lovable dogs, great with children and other pets.
+Goldendoodles vary in size, depending on the size of their parents because poodles can be miniature or medium-sized.
+The breed typically has curly, hypoallergenic hair and hardly shed thanks to their non-shedding poodle ancestors.
+Goldendoodles are highly intelligent, athletic, and lovable dogs that are great with children and other pets.

 - Group: Hybrid

-- Weight: 45 to 100 pounds, but miniature goldendoodles can weigh as little as 15 to 30 pounds
+- Weight: Typically 45 to 100 pounds, but can weigh as little as 15 to 30 pounds

 - Height: 13 to 26 inches